-The National Pan-Hellenic Council, Incorporated (NPHC) is the national governing and coordinating council for the nine historically African-American fraternities and sororities, often referred to as the Divine Nine: Alpha Kappa Alpha Sorority, Inc., Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., Zeta Phi Beta Sorority, Inc., Iota Phi Theta Fraternity, Inc., Kappa Alpha Psi Fraternity, Inc., Sigma Gamma Rho Sorority, Inc., Phi Beta Sigma Fraternity, Inc., and Omega Psi Phi Fraternity, Inc. The Alabama NPHC has seven of the nine organizations.
+The National Pan-Hellenic Council, Incorporated (NPHC) is the national governing and coordinating council for the nine historically African-American fraternities and sororities, often referred to as the Divine Nine: Alpha Kappa Alpha Sorority, Inc., Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., Zeta Phi Beta Sorority, Inc., Iota Phi Theta Fraternity, Inc., Kappa Alpha Psi Fraternity, Inc., Sigma Gamma Rho Sorority, Inc., Phi Beta Sigma Fraternity, Inc., and Omega Psi Phi Fraternity, Inc. The Alabama NPHC has eight of the nine organizations.
 These sororities and fraternities have been an integral part of the UA community since 1974.

 NPHC organizations are committed to community service and support academic excellence between members and the general student body by providing scholarships, study breaks and other programs.
 In addition to providing a social outlet, NPHC organizations also provide a variety of programs designed to enrich the cultural experience of UA students.

 On May 10, 1930, on the campus of Howard University, in Washington DC, the National Pan-Hellenic Council was formed as a permanent organization with the following charter members: Omega Psi Phi and Kappa Alpha Psi Fraternities, and Alpha Kappa Alpha, Delta Sigma Theta and Zeta Phi Beta Sororities.
 In 1931, Alpha Phi Alpha and Phi Beta Sigma Fraternities joined the Council.
 Sigma Gamma Rho Sorority joined in 1937 and Iota Phi Theta Fraternity completed the list of member organizations in 1997.